killbinvlog/simple-image-upload-server/README.md

 ## Need some help?

-If you need help, I can help you just contact me, [my contact information](https://github.com/killbinvlog#contact-me) is filled in the README of my profile.
+If you need help, I can help you just contact me, [my contact information](https://github.com/killbinvlog#contact-me) are filled in the README of my profile.